AutomationAndy/Juniper-Mist-API/Examples by Use-Case/Export Inventory to CSV/README.md

 ## Notes ##

 This will create a file called 'output.csv' in the same directory as this python script.
+The 'magic' column is the claim/activation code for the device.